 Here’s my temperature chart so you get an idea of what I mean.
 If you'd like to find other charts you can.

 Just Google temperature blanket charts and you'll find lots to work with or you can look up a temperature chart for you specific area and use that.

 Just find out what the highest temperature is for the day and knit the color for the temperature.

 For instance my temperature chart is in 5 degree increments on the Celsius scale that is, but you can do whatever you like.

 I tried to use colors associated with the weather like red for hot and blue for cold.
 So far I'm using eight colours but still might add one or two more.

 I'm using Garter stitch because I want this to be incredibly simple.
 And for beginners, knitting a simple stitch pattern will make learning to knit a blanket so much easier.

 Here's what I've done so far.

 can be fun and easy to knit.
 If knitting gauge isn’t too important and this isn't, here’s how to get started knitting a Garter stitch blanket.

 To start off with I'd get one or two balls of yarn for each color.
 There will be some colours you use more often than others so you'll have to gauge it.
-For instance I bought only one ball of each for now but I'm getting low on two colours so I'll order more.

 If you're worried about the store running out of colors, keep in mind that you'll probably be able to find a similar color even if it isn't the same dye lot.